 The Grim Adventures of The K.N.D. had the two shows main characters meet for one of the best moments of television.

 Codename: Kids Next Door was a bit different.
 Following a team of child operatives whose goal was to overthrow the tyranny of adults, it took everyday situations and amped them up to adult conspiracy.
-The humor was solid and each episode while self contained would occasionally tie in to larger series long plots and reaccuring villains.
+The humor was solid and each episode while self-contained would occasionally tie into larger series-long plots and recurring villains.

-At this point I usually will give you a synopsis of the crossover but that… Is kind of tough this time.
-The two shows mashing up resulted in the already bizzare yet addicting pace of Billy and Mandy making the narrative filled with hilarious jokes tweaking the plot.
-But the best sumation I can give is that after a unique series of events Mandy realizes her constant dream of world domination is possible through control of the globally placed and 2×4 armed K.N.D. operatives.
-She manages to take control and basically turn them into a cult of Mandy.
+At this point, I usually will give you a synopsis of the crossover but that…is kind of tough this time.
+The two shows mashing up resulted in the already bizarre yet addicting pace of Billy and Mandy making the narrative filled with hilarious jokes tweaking the plot.
+But the best summation I can give is that after a unique series of events Mandy realizes her constant dream of world domination is possible through control of the globally placed and 2×4 armed K.N.D. operatives.
+She manages to take control and basically turn them into the cult of Mandy.

 Once again, Billy and Mandy was weird….

-Giving away the ending does this episode a injustice but watch the credits!
-Images from other “Crossovers” well make the little kid in you squeal!
+Giving away the ending does this episode is an injustice, but watch the credits!
+Images from other “Crossovers” will make the little kid you still are squeal!

 So is it worth finding and watching?
 Yes!
-A funny mix of shows themes, nods to other shows, and completed with hilarious commentary about all of that makes this a much watch for anyone who watched the old Cartoon Network.
+A funny mix of both shows themes, nods to other shows, and with hilarious commentary about all of that, makes this a must watch for anyone who watched the old Cartoon Network.